 Surplus Line Tax Statements

-due date - EVEN IF NO TAX IS DUE.
+it by the August 1st due date - EVEN IF YOU HAD NO ACTIVITY AND EVEN IF NO TAX IS DUE.

 ...
 EVEN IF NO TAX IS DUE.

-Failure to file by the due date (August 1) will result
+Failure to file by the August 1st due date will result in a

 KEEP ONE COPY FOR YOUR FILE